-Triglycerides are a marker of your overall health.
+Triglycerides are a marker of your overall “metabolic” health.
 They tend to go up as a result of a bad diet.
 Eating poorly also causes diabetes and weight problems.
-If your triglyceride level is high, you should focus on a low-fat diet, weight loss and treating your diabetes and high cholesterol before considering any medication for triglycerides.
+What to do for high triglycerides?
+If your triglyceride level is high, you should focus on a low-fat diet, exercise, weight loss and treating your diabetes and high cholesterol before considering any medication for triglycerides.

 Share this with a patient or friend.